Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 To be concrete, we consider the model with the Bloch Hamiltonian

-One can immediately confirm that the winding number is $1$ because the energy band has a finite area [Fig.~\ref{GDSEfig}(a)].
+One can immediately confirm that the winding number (\ref{2Dwinding}) is $1$ in the finite area occupied by the energy band [Fig.~\ref{GDSEfig}(a)].
 The bulk eigenstates are then localized at the edges of the diamond geometry [Fig.~\ref{GDSEfig}(b)], and the localization states are qualitatively distinct from the corner-localized states introduced above.
 We remark that the non-Hermitian skin effect does not occur on the square geometry.
-This phenomenon is called the geometry-dependent skin effect, which has been experimentally observed in phononics \cite{Zhou2023}.
+This phenomenon is called a geometry-dependent skin effect, which has been experimentally observed in phononics \cite{Zhou2023}.